Gaha Sattasai

 Gaha Sattasai is one of the oldest known Subhashita-genre text.
-It deals with the emotions of love, and has been called as "opposite extreme" to Kamasutra.
-While Kamasutra is a theoretical work on love and sex, Gaha Sattasai is a practical compilation of examples describing "untidy reality of life" where seduction formulae don't work, love seems complicated and emotionally unfulfilling.
+It deals with the emotions of love, and has been called the "opposite extreme" of Kamasutra.
+While Kamasutra is a theoretical work on love and sex, Gaha Sattasai is a practical compilation of examples describing "untidy reality of life" where seduction formulae do not work, love seems complicated and emotionally unfulfilling.
 It also mentioned Radha and Krishna in one of its verse as nayika and nayak respectively.

 Authorship and date

 The collection is attributed to the king Hāla who lived in the 1st century.
 Inside the text, many poems include names of authors, some of which are names of kings from many South Indian particularly Deccan region kingdoms from the first half of the first millennium CE.
 According to Schelling, one version of the text names 278 poets.

 According to Ram Karan Sharma, this text is from the 1st century CE.
 According to Ludwik Sternbach, the text was interpolated and revised by later scribes.
 It is unlikely to be the work of Hala, based on style, inconsistencies between its manuscripts and because other sources state it had as many as 389 authors.
 Sternbach places the text between 2nd and 4th-century CE.
-Khoroche and Tieken place the text between 3rd and 4th century CE, but before 640 CE because Banabhatta cites it in his preface to the 4th-century classic Harshacharita.
+Khoroche and Tieken place the text between 3rd and 4th century CE, but before 640 CE because Banabhatta cites it in his preface to the 7th-century classic Harshacharita.